DamienIrving/teaching/swc-python/README.md

 3.  it has a large (and growing) user base among scientists; and
 4.  experience shows that it's easier for novices to pick up than most other languages.

+See [here](http://drclimate.wordpress.com/2013/06/11/picking-the-right-programming-language/) for a discussion of how Python compares to the many other programming languages out there.

 Each lesson is saved as a separate IPython notebook.
 To download and view them, first clone my teaching repository,